rantahar/introduction-to-mpi/_episodes/13-profiling.md

 Scalasca is specifically an MPI profiler, it will give you information on communication efficiency and bottlenecks.

-Scalasca is an open source application developed by the
+Scalasca is an open source application developed by three German research centers.
+For more information check the [project website](http://scalasca.org).

-It is used together with the [scorep](FIXME) utility, the Cube library and the Cube viewer.
+It is used together with the [scorep](https://www.vi-hps.org/projects/score-p/) utility, the Cube library and the Cube viewer.
 Since it is open source, you can install it on user level on any HPC cluster that does not already have it.
-The process is as described in [setup](setup), but you have to add --prefix=$HOME/scalasca/ to the ./configure command to install in your home folder.
+The process is as described in [setup](setup), but you need to add --prefix=$HOME/scalasca/ to the ./configure command to install in your home folder.